akyriako/diagrams/README.md

 **Diagram as Code** also allows you to **track** the architecture diagram changes in any **version control** system.

+> [!NOTE]
->  NOTE: It does not control any actual cloud resources nor does it generate cloud formation or terraform code.
-It is just for drawing the cloud system architecture diagrams.
+> It does not control any actual cloud resources nor does it generate cloud formation or terraform code.
+It is just for drawing the cloud system
+> architecture diagrams.

 ## Providers

 ![Open Telekom Cloud](https://img.shields.io/badge/OpenTelekomCloud-%23e20074?labelColor=%23e20074&link=https%3A%2F%2Fwww.open-telekom-cloud.com%2Fen)

-in addition supports all the providers included in the original upstream
+in addition supports all the providers included in the original upstream:

 ![aws provider](https://img.shields.io/badge/AWS-orange?logo=amazon-aws&color=ff9900)
 ![azure provider](https://img.shields.io/badge/Azure-orange?logo=microsoft-azure&color=0089d6)